ameen-ansarii/AI-Idea-Validator/README.md

 - **🛡️ Honest Feedback**: No fluff.
 Just brutal, data-driven truths about your idea.
 - **🏗️ MVP Guidance**: Clear steps on what to build first.
 - **⚖️ Final Verdict**: A probability-based assessment: **Build, Pivot, or Drop**.
+- **🔥 Roast Mode**: Switch to "Safe Mode" off for a savage, roasting breakdown of why your idea might fail.
 - **🎨 Glassmorphism UI**: A stunning, modern interface inspired by macOS aesthetics.

 ## 📸 Screenshots